Questions to Ask A Jehovah's Witness;

-Here are questions that you should ask your study conductor, prior to becoming overly involved.
-The aim of these questions is not to have a doctrinal debate, as the conductor will question your motives and will not accept your reasoning.
-Rather, simply asking thought provoking questions will stimulate educated responses to assist get a better understanding of Watchtower doctrine.
-An occasional comment may be necessary to make sure the answer is logical or correct.
+The aim of these questions is not to have a doctrinal debate, as a Jehovah's Witness will question your motives and not accept your reasoning.
+Rather, asking thought provoking questions aims to stimulate educated responses.
+An occasional comment may be necessary to make sure the answer is logical or correct, and not avoiding the question.
 A Witness will deflect to another topic when you raise difficult questions, so be vigilant in preventing this from happening.

 Before asking each question it is worth reading the corresponding section on this site.
 Clicking on the heading will take you to a discussion of the question, with quotes showing what the Watchtower teaching is.
 The answer you are likely to receive from a Witness appears in red.